IN THIS ARTICLE

 Finally, you need to turn on email signing to start sending emails including your signature encrypted with your private key.
 Here’s how to do it, if you’re using Google Apps to send your emails.

 The security community recommends regularly changing the encrypted tokens of your DKIM records to enhance the security of your authentication configuration.
 The typical schedule for rotation is at least once every 12 months.

 4. Below, you'll find the guides to the most common email service providers (ESP):

 Head over to our blog to learn more about What is DKIM & SPF?
 And How to Set It Up? »

 Q: What about DMARC?
 Do I need to set it up?

 Although DMARC isn't obligatory and there is no need to have it, we advise you to give it a go.
 DMARC is an extra safety measure that helps to protect your brand reputation.
-All in all, you want to have your emails delivered directly to your prospects' inboxes, and DMARC is that one more extra super-power worth to arm your domain with.
+All in all, you want your emails delivered directly to your prospects' inboxes, and DMARC is one more extra superpower worth arming your domain with.
 Read more »

 Q: I'm not sure how to set up DKIM.
 What should I do?